DishengLL/smaller-granularity-feature-alignment-via-CLIP/readme.md

 for `Support Devices`, this column get 4 kind of values(1, 0, -1, missing), most of them are missing and 1, missing>1>0>>-1
 ```

+### 2024-4-1
+#### Assumption:
+in the previous experiment, using disease name is text prompts, hoping these textual embeddings can facilitate the performance of classification task in visual branch.

+Indeed, adding auxiliary losses can improve the overall performance.

+1. Good news: the performance in all of disease do not drop in statistic level, and in certain diseases, the classification AUC improve.
+2. Bad news: contrastive loss can not be reduced around 1.7, which is the bridge between textual and visual branches.
+Even though, the performance in all of diseases do not drop, the improvements are slight

+In my ideally case, visual embeddings should be aligned with textual embeddings.
+However, the unreduced contrastive loss (1.7) between embeddings with 512 dimensions.

+Therefore, regardless, the general disease concepts, I try to induce the diagnostic information (`Positive/Negative` Fracture).

+In order to simplify the experiment, I initial assume all of corresponding textual embeddings should be orthogonal with each other.
+Eg: **Positive Fracture** `Ortho` **Negative Edma**